lockpicker/homebridge-honeywell-tuxedo-touch/README.md

   Warning: Setting the NODE_TLS_REJECT_UNAUTHORIZED environment variable to '0' makes TLS connections and HTTPS requests insecure by disabling certificate verification.
   ```
   This is because the Tuxedo units come with really old certs which aren't trusted anymore, without any way to upgrade these certs, the workaround is to not check the cert.
+- Why is this not a platform accessory and/or why does it not support the other devices controlled by tuxedo? <br>
+  The tuxedo API has many bugs including a significant issue of not returning all devices controlled by the unit.
+The device api seems to only return the first device connected to the unit and not all.
+Given enough time and motivation, this can be achieved through the workaround of scraping the web interface.

 ## Dev fuel